Monroe County Community College’s 210-acre Main Campus is centrally located in Monroe County with easy access to Detroit and Toledo.

 The Career Technology Center was built to Leadership in Energy and Environmental Design (LEED) Silver Standards and features state-of-the-art lab space, a geothermal system, Applied Science and Engineering Technology Division and faculty offices, a computer classroom and labs for all of the following areas: Automation, Automotive, Construction, Electronics, Manufacturing, Materials, Mechanical Design, Metrology, Renewable Energy, Nuclear Energy and Welding.

-The facility will include a large academic commons area that will run through the main corridor between the two main entrances.
-Within that academic commons area will be multiple small group study and collaborative seating areas.
-Lining the main corridor will be three private study rooms, a large open computer space, an open work area complete with two office areas and a conference room, and an open tutoring space.
-The east wing will house the college’s Graphic Design, Art and Computer Information Systems programs, as well as five computer classrooms, an art studio, two art classrooms, two workrooms, multiple faculty offices, an active learning classroom, a small seminar classroom, one regular classroom that can be modified into an active learning classroom and a vending area.
+It features a large academic commons area that runs through the main corridor between the two main entrances.
+Within that academic commons area are multiple small group study and collaborative seating areas.
+Lining the main corridor are three private study rooms, a large open computer space, an open work area complete with two office areas and a conference room, and an open tutoring space.
+The east wing houses the college’s Graphic Design, Art and Computer Information Systems programs, as well as five computer classrooms, an art studio, two art classrooms, two workrooms, multiple faculty offices, an active learning classroom, a small seminar classroom, one regular classroom that can be modified into an active learning classroom and a vending area.

 The Gerald Welch Health Education Building is named for MCCC’s second president and located on the north end of campus.
 It houses the Practical Nursing, Registered Nursing, Certified Nurse Aide, PN to RN Option and Certified Nurse Aide programs and laboratories.
 It also is home to MCCC’s physical education courses.

 The office suite for the Health Sciences Division office is located off the entrance to the facility.
 The Gerald Welch Health Education Building also features a large multi-purpose room/gymnasium, dance-aerobics room and a fitness center.